Basic Licensing Requirements of Dealers

 - Situated at the Place of Business

-a sufficientsize to accommodate vehicle(s) of a type for which the dealership is licensed to sell (409.00 CA Code of Regulations)
+sufficientsize to accommodate vehicle(s) of a type for which the dealership is licensed to sell

 Notices Required To Be Posted

-Every dealer who displays or offers one or more used vehicles for sale at retail must post a notice (at least 8 inches high and 10 inches wide) in a place conspicuous to the public, which states the following:
+Retail Dealers who display or offer vehicles for retail sale must post a notice (at least 8 inches high and 10 inches wide) in a place conspicuous to the public, which states the following:

 “THERE IS NO COOLING-OFF PERIOD UNLESS YOU OBTAIN A CONTRACT CANCELLATION OPTION